New Makers 2023

 Alumni | Previous New Makers

-We are delighted to share the ongoing successes of our previous New Makers from our 2019, 2020 and 2021 programmes.
+We are delighted to share the ongoing successes of our previous New Makers from the last 4 years.

 We are keenly aware of our impact on people and the planet.
 By looking at our impact areas, we have set out a roadmap to enrich and educate, contribute through collaboration, cherish our materials and minimise our waste.

 Our New Makers programme is one of the ways we are encouraging and supporting rising talent in the fields of craft and design.